November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

 The subject of radio control propeller size selection can be a bit of a minefield, especially for the beginner to the hobby, but outlined below are some generally accepted guidelines and recommendations for choosing the right prop for your plane.

 It goes without saying that selecting the correct propeller size for your rc airplane is very important if you want to get the optimum performance from your IC engine/electric motor and plane.

 In the worst case scenario, the wrong prop can cause serious damage to components and this is especially true for electric powered rc airplanes.

 You'd be forgiven for just thinking of your rc plane's prop as the thing at the front of the plane that spins round very fast, but understanding a bit about how propellers actually work is no bad thing.

 Propellers for rc airplanes are nothing more than vertically mounted rotating wings.
-Their job is to convert the engine power in to thrust, to pull/push the plane through the air.
+The prop's job is to convert the engine power in to thrust, to pull/push the plane through the air.
 Thrust is generated in exactly the same way as lift is generated by the wing, and that's why props have a profile airfoil section.

 The 'twist' in the propeller is there to create the essential Angle of Attack of each blade, just like a wing has an AoA.
 The twist is greater towards the hub of the prop because of varying airspeeds along the length of the blades, and hence varying thrust generation.
 The picture to the right approximately illustrates how the Angle of Attack varies along the blade length.

 This difference in thrust generation occurs because the tips of the prop blades move faster than inner portions of the blades, so the AoA has to change accordingly along the length of the blades; more thrust is generated at faster speeds, just like more lift is generated over a faster moving wing.
 At slower speed (i.e. nearer to the hub of the propeller), the AoA has to be greater to generate a similar amount of thrust being generated at the faster moving tips.